What Is Salik And How It Works?

 What is Salik?

 However, the word has been adopted for Dubai’s road toll system.
-Now, It is known to be a form of electronic road toll system in Dubai that operates without the typical barrier or toll booth.
+Now, It is known to be electronic road toll system in Dubai that operates without the typical barrier or toll booth.

 All motorists in Dubai have to buy a special tag that is attached to their vehicle’s front windshield.
 They also have to add credit to this tag to pay the toll fee.